– in development –

 As with all of theatre dybbuk's works, breaking protocols will be rich in poetic text, choreographed movement, and original music.

-The piece will premiere on Friday, August 14, 2020 and run through August 30 at The Philosophical Research Society.
+The piece will premiere on Friday, August 14, 2020 at The Philosophical Research Society.

 breaking protocols is a National Performance Network (NPN) Creation & Development Fund Project, co-commissioned by Los Angeles Contemporary Exhibitions and The Hive at Leichtag Commons.